Second Seminole War: General Gaines' expedition

 The regular American army was very small at the time, with fewer than 7,500 men manning a total of 53 posts.
 It was spread thin, with the Canada–U.S. border to guard, coastal fortifications to man, and especially, Indians to move west and then watch and keep separated from white settlers.
 Temporary needs for additional troops were filled by state and territory militias, and by self-organized volunteer units.
 As news and rumors of the fighting spread, action was taken on many levels.
 Maj.
 Gen. Winfield Scott was placed in charge of the war.
 Congress appropriated US$620,000 for the war.
 Volunteer companies began forming in Alabama, Georgia and South Carolina.
-General Gaines put together a force of 1,100 regulars and volunteers in New Orleans and sailed with them to Fort Brooke.
+General Edmund P. Gaines put together a force of 1,100 regulars and volunteers in New Orleans and sailed with them to Fort Brooke.
+A lack of arms was also an issue, with only two arsenals located in Florida, one at Fort Brooke and the other at Fort Marion, with a third under construction in what is now Chattahoochee.

 When Gaines reached Fort Brooke, he found it low on supplies.
 Believing that General Scott had sent supplies to Fort King, Gaines led his men on to Fort King.
 Along the road they found the site of the Dade Massacre, and buried the bodies in three mass graves.
 The force reached Fort King after nine days, only to find it was very short on supplies.
 After receiving seven days' worth of rations from General Clinch at Fort Drane, Gaines headed back for Fort Brooke.
 Hoping to accomplish something for his efforts, Gaines took his men on a different route back to Fort Brooke, intending to engage the Seminoles in their stronghold in the Cove of the Withlacoochee River.
 Due to a lack of knowledge of the country, the Gaines party reached the same point on the Withlacoochee where Clinch had met the Seminoles one-and-a-half months earlier, and it took another day to find the ford while the two sides exchanged gunfire across the river.